UANL - School of Medicine

-The building, which was previously in use as the “Governor's Mansion,” was turned into a hospital on August 15, 1973, by mandate of the Bishop Andrés Ambrosio de Llanos y Valdés.
-He also ordered to equip the mansion with three clinical rooms, with a capacity for 12 internment beds.
-It was named “Nuestra Señora del Rosario” hospital.
+The building that had functioned as "Governor's House" in Monterrey city, was converted to a hospital on August 15, 1793, by order of Bishop Andrés Ambrosio de Llanos y Valdés, who conditioned the space with three clinical rooms with capacity for 12 internment beds.
+It was named Hospital "Nuestra Señora del Rosario".

 Birth of Eleuterio González

-On October 2, 1828, the State Government signed a contract with Pascual Constanza for the founding of the first medical-surgical program in Monterrey.
-Due to economic reasons, this project did not last.
+On October 2, 1828, the Government of the State of Nuevo León, signed a contract with Dr. Pascual Constanza, for the establishment of the first medical-surgical cathedra in Monterrey; this project did not prosper due to economic reasons.

-Accompanied by a document that accredited his practices in surgery and medicine, Gonzalitos arrived in Monterrey to work as a doctor in the “Nuestra Señora del Rosario” hospital.
-Only a few months later, he was appointed as interim director of the hospital.
+Accompanied by a document accrediting his practices in surgery and medicine, Gonzalitos arrived in Monterrey to work as a doctor at the Hospital "Nuestra Señora del Rosario".
+A few months after arriving at the city, he is appointed interim principal of this Hospital.

 First Pharmacy Program

-On March 8, 1842, the government of Nuevo Leon issued a medical degree to Gonzalitos, after having passed an exam.
-That same year another medical program was created, which was interrupted by the American invasion in 1846.
+On March 8, 1842, the government of Nuevo León, after examination, issued a medical degree to "Gonzalitos".
+That year he constituted another cathedra of Medicine that was interrupted by the American Invasion, in 1846.

-Due to economic difficulties of the church, the “Nuestra Señora del Rosario” hospital is forced to close its doors.
+Due to economic difficulties of the Church, the Hospital "Nuestra Señora del Rosario" closes its doors.

-On October 30, 1859, Dr. González founded the Medical School, located on Zaragoza and Ocampo, as part of the recently founded Civil College.
-The degree lasted six years.
-The Pharmacy degree lasted five years.
-Dr. González was appointed director of the campus.
+On October 30, 1859, Dr. González founded the School of Medicine, located on Zaragoza and Ocampo streets, as part of the newly founded Colegio Civil.
+The program lasted six years, also teaching Pharmacy, in five years.
+He was named principal of this place.

-The Civilian Hospital opens its doors with 14 beds and where students would develop their clinical practices.
-The front of the hospital overlooked Cinco de Mayo Street, between the current Pino Suárez and Cuauhtémoc avenues and its garden, extended south to Matamoros street.
+The Hospital Civil opens its doors to the public service, with 14 beds, where the clinical practices of medical students would be developed.
+The front of the hospital faced the street of 15 de Mayo, between the current avenues of Pino Suárez and Cuauhtémoc, and its backyard extended to the south, ending in the street of Matamoros.

-The governor of Nuevo León issued a declaration that reorganized the educational structure of the school, among other requirements, which enabled the separation of the Medical School from the Civilian College and its affiliation to the Health Council.
+The governor of Nuevo León issued a decree that reorganized the entity's educational structure, among other provisions, establishing the separation of the School of Medicine from the Colegio Civil and its affiliation to the Health Council.

 Death of Dr. José Eleuterio González

-On April 4, 1888, at the age of 75, Dr. José Eleuterio González died.
-In his will, he left all his property to the Medical School and the Civilian Hospital.
+On April 4, at the age of 75, Dr. José Eleuterio González dies.
+He left a testament that bequeathed his various assets to the School of Medicine and the Hospital Civil.

-The Medical School moves to Cuauhtémoc and Allende streets and is now attached to the González Hospital.
+The School of Medicine moves to Cuauhtémoc and Allende streets, next to the Hospital "González".

-The construction of the New González Hospital begins.
+In this year the construction of the new Hospital "González" begins.

-On October 3, 1944, the hospital was opened officially by the then state governor; Bonifacio Salinas.
-The hospital has an area of 19,000 square meters and an estimated capacity for 500 beds.
+On October 3, 1944, the Hospital "González" was officially inaugurated by the Governor of the State, Bonifacio Salinas.
+With an area of 19,000 square meters and an estimated capacity for 500 beds.

-In 1944 the first National Congress of Medical Schools was held in Monterrey.
-In this forum, Dr. Ángel Martínez Villarreal presented the idea of creating the Hospital-School with the departmental organization, where he was subordinated to it; idea summarized in his sentence: "All assistance services in the hospital must be done with the purpose of teaching.
+In Monterrey, the 1st National Congress of School's of Medicine was held.
+In said forum, Dr. Ángel Martínez Villarreal presented the proposal to create the Hospital-School with a departmental organization, where the hospital would be subordinate to it; an idea summed up in his phrase: “All assistance services in the hospital must be based on teaching”.

-The construction of the current school building was started, with the engineers Manuel Martínez Carranza and Leobardo Elizondo in charge, as well as the architect Joaquín A. Mora.
-Part of its cost was paid through the selling of the land where the previous school was to the IMSS, space where the current Specialties Hospital is.
+The construction of the current building of the School began, in charge of the engineers Manuel Martínez Carranza and Leobardo Elizondo, as well as the architect Joaquín A. Mora.
+Part of its cost was settled with the sale to the IMSS of the land where the old School was, a space where the current Hospital de Especialidades now resides.

-On November 9, 1952, the School of Medicine was officially opened by the then Mexican president Miguel Alemán, while Dr. Serapio Muraira was the Dean of the new School.
+On November 9, 1952, the School of Medicine was formally inaugurated by Miguel Alemán, president of Mexico, with Dr. Serapio Muraira as the principal of the new School.

-The construction of the "Out-patient Clinic" began, which was built in several periods and was finally opened in 1974.
+The construction of the "Consulta Externa" begins, which was built in various periods of time, being definitively inaugurated in 1974.

-The construction of the 5th floor of the University Hospital began.
+The construction of the fifth floor of the University Hospital began.

 Radiology and Radiotherapy Building

-The Radiology and Radiotherapy Building was opened, which is also home of the Oncology Department.
+The Radiology and Radiotherapy Building was inaugurated, also housing the then Department of Oncology.